AI4SCR/ai4bmr-datasets/paper.md

   - Encouraging community contributions for expanding and maintaining harmonized dataset access.

-This unified approach allows scientists to abstract away dataset-specific idiosyncrasies and focus on biological and analytical questions rather than data wrangling. `SpatialOmicsNet` is intentionally minimal, tailored to machine learning and computer vision workflows (e.g., loading images, masks, and cell-level metadata with minimal setup) without depending on larger ecosystem packages (e.g., anndata, xarray, zarr, dask).
+This unified approach allows scientists to abstract away dataset-specific idiosyncrasies and focus on biological and analytical questions rather than data wrangling. `SpatialProteomicsNet` is intentionally minimal, tailored to machine learning and computer vision workflows (e.g., loading images, masks, and cell-level metadata with minimal setup) without depending on larger ecosystem packages (e.g., anndata, xarray, zarr, dask).
-`SpatialOmicsNet` gives immediate access to curated datasets with ready-to-use utilities, eliminating the need to write custom loaders or parse inconsistent formats.
+`SpatialProteomicsNet` gives immediate access to curated datasets with ready-to-use utilities, eliminating the need to write custom loaders or parse inconsistent formats.
 As such, it is particularly friendly to the growing community of ML developers, researchers, and engineers entering the emerging field of spatial biology.
 By harmonizing data access, our package enables more straightforward integration of spatial proteomics data into machine learning and modeling frameworks, ultimately